mfiddr/MFIDDR/README.md

   publisher={Elsevier}
 }

+@inproceedings{luo2026proconmv,
+  title     = {{ProConMV}: Provenance-Enabled Conceptual Framework for Interpretable Multi-View Diabetic Retinopathy Diagnosis}, author    = {Luo, Xiaoling and Yang, Shuo and Xu, Qihao and Zhang, Jiansong and Yang, Zhuoqin and Lai, Zhihui and Shen, Linlin and Liu, Chengliang}, booktitle = {Proceedings of the 43rd International Conference on Machine Learning}, series    = {Proceedings of Machine Learning Research}, volume    = {306}, year      = {2026}, publisher = {PMLR}
+}

 @inproceedings{luo2023mvcinn,
 title={MVCINN: multi-view diabetic retinopathy detection using a deep cross-interaction neural network}, author={Luo, Xiaoling and Liu, Chengliang and Wong, Waikeung and Wen, Jie and Jin, Xiaopeng and Xu, Yong},